We hope you find these resources useful. We have worked to provide you with resources specific to RSI outcomes.

 Resources in Washington State

-Office of Refuge and Immigrant Assistance – The Office of Refugee and Immigrant Assistance (within Washington State’s Department of Social and Health Services) provides services and programs to help refugee and immigrant families and individuals succeed and thrive in Washington.
+Office of Refugee and Immigrant Assistance – The Office of Refugee and Immigrant Assistance (within Washington State’s Department of Social and Health Services) provides services and programs to help refugee and immigrant families and individuals succeed and thrive in Washington.

 Lutheran Community Services Unaccompanied Minors Program – Lutheran Community Services serves children and youth from all over the world that come to the United States without families.
 These refugee children are placed in long-term foster care homes found through LCSNW’s partners.